 *The program is designed with agility and volunteers may be asked to assist with other tasks that may arise according to the needs of the time.

 To become a volunteer, you must speak English or French or Armenian (basic level) and be at least 18 years old.

 Volunteers are responsible for paying for airfare and personal expenses during their stay.

-We recommend participants buy refundable or exchangeable ticket including insurance, due to COVID-19 and world events.
+We recommend participants buy refundable or exchangeable ticket including insurance.
 Participants are responsible for taking out insurance for the entire duration of the stay.

 AGBU will also provide transportation from/to Zvartnots Airport, the service project locations and the AGBU Vahe Karapetian Center throughout the week.

 A welcome dinner and a farewell cocktail will be organized by AGBU for the participants.

 ACT cohort are a group of 15 volunteers.
 The group is kept small for efficiency and general safety.

 There are no registration or participation fees.
 Volunteers must cover their own expenses.
 AGBU does offer accommodations for a small fee (see above).